Michael-Obele/next-forex-app/redunant code.md

-## All the code that worked but doesn't work
+## All the code that worked but doesn't work (or something like that)

 ```js
 useEffect(() => {